portlandcodeschool/primer/_posts/2014-07-19-intermediate_html_and_css.markdown

 ====================
 Make a (non-functional, of course) clone of the [Google homepage](http://www.google.com).
 Use Element Inspector for inspiration.

-Suggestions: Work with a partner as [driver/navigator pair][pairing-primer].
+Suggestions: Work with a partner as a [driver/navigator pair][pairing-primer].
 Get feedback on your code from an instructor or TA.

 [pairing-primer]:http://www.wikihow.com/Pair-Program